aismlv/minivan/README.md

 ## matmul vs ANN

-Thanks to numpy and BLAS, brute-force search is performant enough for a large set of real-world applications.
+Due to numpy's use of BLAS and other optimisations, brute-force search is performant enough for a large set of real-world applications.
 There are a bunch of cases when you might not need an approximate nearest neighbour library and can go with a simpler approach:

 - Your document set is not in the multiple millions
 - You're in the experimentation phase and want to iterate on the index rapidly with fast build times